rundmt/rundmt.github.com/_posts/2016-02-10-clarifai-postman.md

 ## What is Clarifai?

 Clarifai is a company that offers image tagging as a service.
 You send them an image or a link to an image and they give you back image tags.

 ## What is Postman?

 Postman is a tool that allows us to send requests to API services like Clarifai.
 It's a very nice way to get up and running.
-The standard way of using CURL commands is hard and not very efficient.
+The standard way of using cURL commands is hard and not very efficient.
 With Postman we get things like history, saved API calls, and a beautiful interface.

 ## The Setup